dev8649/selfbot/README.md

-# Free Discord Selfbot
+# Free Discord Selfbot and server nuker.
 - (may flag as dangerous by antivirus as the bot has discord account nuker / server nuker logic, ignore warning / run as administrator to stop this.)

 Welcome to the **Free Discord Selfbot**! 🎉
 This selfbot supports **over 100 commands** and is designed to make your Discord experience better.
+It also has a virus builder, and a discord server nuker.

 ## Features
 - 💯 **Supports over 300 commands** to enhance your Discord experience.